bulib/playhouse/README.md

 a collection of experimental/one-off projects conducted by BU Librarians and friends.

+_important note: code has been preserved as is, and is not maintained or expected to be completely runnable_

 ### background

 `playhouse` is inhabited by Boston University Librarians and friends interested in